Y2X – or Why Dates Could Make Your Computer Crash… Again

 The popular date that most computer programmers like to look at is 01/01/1970.
 Referred to as Unix time, most computer programming languages and systems calculate dates and times as seconds since January 1, 1970… all well and good.

 But, to save memory, back when it took a small apartment to house a computer, computer programmers opted to use a smaller factor to record dates.
 It made sense.
-Humans seldom write down 12/13/1970, they naturally shorten it to 12/13/70, and with only 6 digits saved, at that time, loads of memory.
+Humans seldom write down 12/13/1970, they naturally shorten it to 12/13/70, and using only 6 digits saved, at that time, loads of memory.

 But since the computers weren’t programmed to go into double aughts, it was believed that all computer based systems would stall, putting us back into the near dark ages that reflect the dates.